quantuminformation/vanillajs-patterns/readme.md

-# What’s wrong with using frameworks and libraries, react etc?

-Frameworks are a crutch and you need to keep updating them.
-No one likes that.
-Plus they all have extra things you need to learn.
-You can do everything you need with vanilla JS.
-This way you know exactly what is happening, you can see exactly how the router works (< 100 LoC).
-Good luck, trying to change anything with the routing system and react.

-# What is your motivation?

-The motivation is, I never need to rewrite these things.
-These vanilla.js patterns are much more flexible and can be modified without having to work within the framework, conventions and restrictions.
-Also, if something was wrong, you’re not dependent on the framework authors.
-You can fix it yourself.
-You are removing some of the risk of using a framework.
+# Vanilla.js Patterns

+This project explores a robust approach to web development using Vanilla JavaScript and CSS, eliminating the need for heavy frameworks or libraries.
+Below, we delve into our motivations for this choice.

+## Why opt out of frameworks and libraries like React, Vue, etc?

+Frameworks and libraries, though incredibly useful, come with their share of drawbacks:

+1. **Dependency and Updating**: Frequent updates mean constantly aligning your codebase.
+These updates sometimes bring breaking changes, demanding considerable time and effort to manage.

+2. **Learning Curve**: Each framework/library imposes its conventions and rules, adding to the learning stack beyond JavaScript itself.

+3. **Black Box**: Frameworks often function as a black box - customizing parts of it (like the router in React) can be a daunting task due to the complexity of the existing code.

+Embracing Vanilla JavaScript allows us to bypass these issues, offering more transparency, eradication of update concerns, and full control over your application.

+## What fuels Vanilla.js Patterns?

+The objective of this project is to present a suite of patterns in Vanilla JavaScript that are highly flexible and can be effortlessly modified without adhering to the conventions or restrictions of any framework.
+You're liberated from the dependency on framework authors for fixes or changes.

-# Are you not reinventing the wheel?
+## Aren't we just reinventing the wheel?

-It's more like removing the fluff.
-You learn and take back control.
-The wheel is the web browser.
+On the contrary, we're streamlining the wheel.
+By learning and implementing these patterns, you regain control over your code.
+The browser is the real "wheel" here; our task is to utilize its capacities efficiently.

-# What’s wrong with using a CSS preprocessor like Sass?
+## What’s wrong with using a CSS preprocessor like Sass?

-CSS is a simple and powerful language.
-You don’t need a preprocessor.
-You can do everything you need with vanilla CSS, especially with the new features like nesting.
-You can even nest media queries.
+CSS has matured significantly over the years, and with features like native CSS variables and nesting (including nested media queries), the necessity for a preprocessor like Sass diminishes.

+Like JavaScript frameworks, CSS preprocessors introduce an extra layer of complexity and learning to your workflow.
+This could be avoided by resorting to a pure CSS approach.

+## Getting Started

+To run the project locally, clone the repository and run `npm install` followed by `npm start`.

+The `npm` is required solely to run the `server` package if you don't already have one.
+Feel free to use any other server of your choice.
+Alternatively, you can operate without a server by enabling `use-hash` in the `router` component.
+The hash routing method is utilized in our GitHub Pages live demo: https://quantuminformation.github.io/vanillajs-patterns/.